xentara/xentara-template-uplink-full/README.md

-# Basic Data Uplink Template for Xentara
+# Fully Featured Data Uplink Template for Xentara
 This repository contains skeleton code for a Xentara data uplink with the following features:

 Connection based | Batch processing